wp-plugins/wp-e-commerce/readme.txt

 * Change: Replace default noimage.png with a better image.
 * Change: Updated NL language
 * Change: Updated german language strings
+* Change: Use new spinner image in WordPress 3.8
 * Fix: Add preg_quote() to coupon regexes that intend to parse strings.
 Fixes issue where unexpected results occur when strings contain slashes, or really, any regex-oriented characters.
 * Fix: Change wpsc_get_remaining_quantity() to call the method dynamically, rather than statically.
 The previous behaviour caused a strict standards warning.
 * Fix: Database Upgrade Routine to rename old _wpsc_* product metadata array keys so they no longer include the '_wpsc_' prefix